davidmalcolm/texi2rst/output/pragmas-accepted-by-gcc.rst

   specified.
 Each function that is defined after this point is as if ``attribute((target("STRING")))`` was specified for that function.
 The parenthesis around the options is optional.
-  Function Attributes, for more information about the ``target`` attribute and the attribute syntax.
+  See :ref:`function-attributes`, for more information about the ``target`` attribute and the attribute syntax.

   The ``#pragma GCC target`` pragma is presently implemented for